-He was appointed Grand Orator and held that position from 1807 through 1819, but there is no record of any presentations he may have made at an Annual Communication or other Masonic events or about the labors he performed during those years in that capacity.
-He served on a Grand Lodge committee in 1813 that was charged with examining how to raise funds for a new Grand Masonic Hall in Lexington and was elected Grand Master in August 1820 (there was no progressive line practice commonly used in that period).
+He was appointed Grand Orator10 and held that position from 1807 through 1819, but there is no record of any presentations he may have made at an Annual Communication or other Masonic events or about the labors he performed during those years in that capacity.
+He served on a Grand Lodge committee in 1813 that was charged with examining how to raise funds for a new Grand Masonic Hall in Lexington and was elected Grand Master in August 1820 (there was no progressive line practice commonly used in that period).11

-&lt;sup>8 John W. Bizzack, A Summarizing History of Lexington Lodge No. 1: 1788-2019, Lexington Lodge No. 1, Preservation Committee, BSF Foundation, Lexington, 2019.
-IBID.
+8 John W. Bizzack, A Summarizing History of Lexington Lodge No. 1: 1788-2019, Lexington Lodge No. 1, Preservation Committee, BSF Foundation, Lexington, 2019.
+9 IBID.

-&lt;sup>10 Orator is recorded in English since c.1374, meaning "one who pleads or argues for a cause", from Anglo-French oratour, Old French orateur (14th century), Latin orator ("speaker"), from orare ("speak before a court or assembly; plead"), derived from a Proto-Indo-European base \or- ("to pronounce a ritual formula").
+10 Orator is recorded in English since c.1374, meaning "one who pleads or argues for a cause", from Anglo-French oratour, Old French orateur (14th century), Latin orator ("speaker"), from orare ("speak before a court or assembly; plead"), derived from a Proto-Indo-European base or- ("to pronounce a ritual formula").
 The modern meaning of the word, "public speaker", is attested from c.1430."
 Grand Orators have commonly been appointed by the Grand Master of a jurisdiction, and their appointment usually lasts one year.
 Topics for their orations are generally chosen by the author, and at times may be a subject chosen by the Grand Master.
 The duties of the Grand Orator has evolved since the use of them appeared in in early English Freemasonry when their initiate duties involved proving means to inform, develop and advance Masonic knowledge to lodges with the aim of fostering curiosity and developing Masonic understanding.

-&lt;sup>11 Annual Proceedings, Grand Lodge of Kentucky 1800-1852, Lexington Lodge No. 1 records, 1788-1824.
+11 Annual Proceedings, Grand Lodge of Kentucky 1800-1852, Lexington Lodge No. 1 records, 1788-1824.

 Surprising to most Masons, Clay first appears in official Masonic records in 1802 as Junior Warden at Lexington Lodge No.1.
 After 1822, Clay is mentioned in Grand Lodge Proceedings only three times.
-He was first listed as a visitor to the Annual Communication in 1829, which was strange since he demitted six years earlier, and secondly in 1852 when his death was announced and \$250 was approved by the Grand Lodge as a contribution toward a monument at his grave site in Lexington.

-The third time Clay is mentioned in Grand Lodge records is six years later at the 1858 Annual Communication.
-During the Address to the Craft, Phillip Swigert, the outgoing Grand Master, stated that Henry Clay was a remarkable man of the anti-Masonic period, crediting him with being instrumental in calling together a "convention" of Masons in Washington to "devise a National Union of the fraternity."
-He went on to say that "After he [Clay] became so profoundly immersed in political matters and was so much absent from Kentucky, that until 1847 or 1848, he did not afterwards attend the Grand Lodge."
+He was first listed as a visitor to the Annual Communication in 1829, which was strange since he demitted five years earlier, and secondly in 1852 when his death was announced and \$250 was approved by the Grand Lodge as a contribution toward a monument at his grave site in Lexington.12 crediting him with being instrumental in calling together a "convention" of Masons in Washington to "devise a National Union of the fraternity."13 He went on to say that "After he [Clay] became so profoundly immersed in political matters and was so much absent from Kentucky, that until 1847 or 1848, he did not afterwards attend the Grand Lodge."
 Perhaps, as Swigert implies, Clay did visit Grand Lodge communications later, but was simply not mentioned in the record as he was in 1829.
 If not, then it appears the Grand Master was stunningly unaware that Clay had demitted in 1824 and was no longer an active member of the Masonic fraternity.